 The founders of Advance Capital Management come from a slightly different background than most financial advisors - they managed the pension at Michigan Bell.
 While there, they noticed a lot of people didn't understand planning for retirement, so they decided to move into the financial advising space.

-The fee-only firm has been providing investment management and financial planning services to a wide variety of clients in Southfield, Michigan, since the 1980s.
-With nearly $3 billion in assets, Advance Capital is on SmartAsset top financial advisor lists for both Southfield and Michigan.
+This fee-only firm has been providing investment management and financial planning services to a wide variety of clients in Southfield, Michigan since the 1980s.
+With billions in client assets under its control, Advance Capital is on SmartAsset's top financial advisor lists for both Southfield and Michigan.

 Advance Capital Management Background